hmcts/bulk-scan-ccd-definitions/README.md

 ### 1. Modify the JSON data

-There are many bulk scan ccd CCD definition case types.
+There are many bulk scan CCD definition case types.
 Move into the directory of the one you need.

     bulk-scan-ccd-definitions
     |- definitions